 It is as French as the croissant.
 And yet most people outside of France have never heard of Pastis.
 It was not de riguer when Napoleon was around, but if it were, I’m sure he would have drunk gallons of it for “Honneur et Patrie de la France“!
 Ok, maybe not but anyway, how to drink Pastis was one of the first things I moved to France.

-Originating in the South of France, Pastis de Marseille is an institution.
-And it doesn’t matter if you are Parisian or Marseillais, this is the one thing no French person really argues about.
+Originating in the South of France and known as the drink that tastes like licorice, Pastis de Marseille is an institution.
+It doesn’t matter if you are Parisian or Marseillais, this is the one thing no French person really argues about.

 ☞ READ MORE: Paris vs Marseille: A historic rivalry

 Pastis first became massively popular in the 1930s at the same time when absinthe was prohibited in France.
 (Yes, absinthe used to be legal in France.
 Van Gogh didn’t just accidentally cut off his ear while in Arles in South of France, you know.)

 Pastis, with its alcohol strength at a mere 40% was considered safer.
 And its recipe is simple: just add water.
 A nice and cheap drink during the tough depression era.

 Today you would be hard-pressed to find a restaurant or bar in France that didn’t serve it.
 And you can easily find it in your local French grocery store or alcohol shop.
 French people apparently drink over 140m liters (link in French) of Pastis every year.